 Shimano’s line of road wheelsets aims to cover all the bases, from high-tech carbon wheels that are race ready to bomb-proof entry-level wheels that can withstand just about any punishment.
 The middle of the road is especially well covered, with a plethora of wheelsets that find a compromise between weight and durability and will satisfy most riders’ need for a no-nonsense training wheelset.
 Shimanos are very popular and highly available on the market, largely because many leading bike manufacturers use Shimano wheelsets as their stock equipment.
+For what its worth, Shimano all makes some of our favorite bike gear all around, from replacement saddles to bike shoes.
+It is a brand that has become synonymous with cycling.

 Shimano’s top-end Dura-Ace brand is represented in the company’s wheelset product line by six variations of the WH-9000.
 The 90000 is offered in three clincher models, two tubular versions and one tubeless clincher model—all featuring carbon rims (either high modulus carbon, carbon laminate or carbon-alloy composite), double butted alloy axles and bladed spokes.
 Rim profiles vary from model to model; all offer an aero profile, but the rims range in height from a modest 24mm to an extremely deep 50mm.
 Prices range from around $900 for the 90000-C24 clinchers to about $2700 for a pair of the 9000-C50 tubular wheels.